Three Outside Up Patterns

 You need a trend in place to be able to reverse it.
 For the three outside up pattern there should be a downtrend in place.
 The downtrend may not be a long term one.
 Sometimes a couple days is all it needs.

 Then the first candlestick forms.
 It’s a small bearish candle that continues with the current downtrend.
-Read our post on bearish candlesticks to learn more about them.

 Next a second candlestick forms.
 This one is a long bullish one.
 It engulfs the real body of the first candle.
 Which is known as the bullish engulfing pattern.
 In other words, it opened lower and closed higher than the previous candle.

 Lastly, the third candlestick is another bullish candlestick.
 This one confirms the new trend that’s in place.
-Read our post on bullish candlesticks to learn their significance.

 Three outside up patterns are telling you that the bulls are done letting the bears have control.
 While the first candlestick of the pattern is apart of the downtrend in place, change is coming.